Are you visiting Bulgaria’s capital on your next vacation?

 The driver will pick you up and return you to your hotel in Sofia, so you don’t need to wake up in the wee hours and find your way to the bus or train station.

-If all this sounds good, and you’re okay with spending a bit more than planning everything on your own, grab this full-day tour from Sofia to Plovdiv by clicking on this link.
+If all this sounds good, grab this full-day tour from Sofia to Plovdiv by clicking here.

 What to Do on a Day Trip from Sofia to Plovdiv

 Now that the basics are out of the way, let’s concentrate on the cool stuff!

 Europe’s oldest city offers a ton of things to do and see.
 In the section below, you’ll learn all the spots you mustn’t miss on your tour.